 That said, Peter is no dummy.
 While his job may not be in imminent danger because of his track record, when teams are near the bottom of the league and having seasons like Kansas City are having, you can’t be oblivious that people are unhappy.
 More so than the regular amount of unhappiness the general population and in particular sports fans carry.

-I’ll be interested to see this situation evolve based on the play of the team in the coming days, weeks and months.
+I’ll be interested to see this situation evolves based on the play of the team in the coming days, weeks and months.

 Sporting KC Sign Julian Vazquez